Compound interest

 N = number of years

-Now, in order to get our compound interest (C.I), we have to subtract the original principal from this amount
+Now, to get our compound interest (C.I), we have to subtract the original principal from this amount

 C.I = A – P